-With the arrival of Spring, we look at how we can support our bodies throughout this new season.
+Here at Haynes Acupuncture Gold Coast we like to think, eat and live by the seasons.
+With the arrival of Spring, we look at how we can best support our bodies.
 In Chinese medicine, Liver is the Yin organ and the Gallbladder is the Yang organ.
 Often there is an increase in irritability, anxiety and depression throughout spring and with anger being the emotion of the liver, it is wise to do what we can to nourish it and therefore avoid qi stagnation!

 Emotions such as anger or rage seriously impact the flow of qi and can easily block or obstruct qi flow.
 Protracted unresolved obstructions lead to development of internal heat such as heated emotions.